Kevrev/password-generator/README.md

 ## Description

-This project was created to showcase knowledge of HTML and CSS by creating a portfolio website that incorporates certain functions.
-Some of these include navigation links, pseudo classes and their respective functionality, links to different kinds of contact information (phone number, email, GitHub profile), and a page layout that is responsive.
-This project also serves as an actual portfolio and can be used to display various projects completed in the UC Berkley Part-time Coding Bootcamp.
-Not only that, but it can be easily expanded upon to implement additional features and content as time goes on.

-of a theoretical website for the purposes of improving accessbility and SEO as well as following the DRY principle.
-Several HTML elements were changed to semantic HTML elements, alternate text was added for images, and classes were consolidated where applicable.
-Similarly, the CSS also reflects these changes, with several selectors being consolidated as they performed similar functions.
-The majority of these changes can be found as comments in the HTML and CSS itself.
+This project was created to showcase knowledge

 ![Screenshot](/assets/images/screenshot.jpg)

 ## Usage

-One can use the 'inpsect' function of their browser to examine the deployed webpage and see the HTML/CSS:
+One can use the 'inpsect' function of theirbrowser to examine the deployed webpage and see the HTML/CSS:

 https://kevrev.github.io/professional_portfolio/